x

 • Dollar amount: $59,000,000

-If passed, the money will go toward maintaining the high-quality programs and services for K-12 students in Medina City Schools.
-According to the district, the levy would cost homeowners $22 monthly for each $100,000 valuation.
+The money will go toward maintaining programs and services for K-12 students in Medina City Schools.
+According to the district, the levy will cost homeowners $22 monthly for each $100,000 valuation.

-If the levy does not pass, the Medina City School District would have to restructure the district, eliminate bussing at the high school level, make additional staffing cuts and more.
+If the levy had failed, the Medina City School District would have had to restructure the district, eliminate bussing at the high school level and make additional staffing cuts.

 More information can be found HERE